 Although tooth enamel is a hard, protective surface, it can still crack or chip pretty easily.
-When enamel chips or breaks, it won’t be able to adequately protect your teeth.
+When enamel chips or breaks, it won’t be able to protect your teeth adequately.
 You may become aware of your enamel problem if you start to feel pain while eating, especially if you are eating something particularly sugary, hot, or cold.
 Here are some common signs of damaged tooth enamel:

 Tooth erosion is caused by acid from the food and drinks we consume, wearing away the teeth’s enamel.
 Enamel erosion is identified by a smoother, yellower appearance because of the loss of enamel minerals.
 It also often shows cupping or indentations in the chewing surface where enamel is worn away.